p2p-org/p2p-wallet-web/README.md

 * Create/Access Wallet with seed.
 Your private keys are only stored on your current computer or device.
 * Create Wrapped tokens addresses
 * Displaying balances of SOL token and Wrapped tokens
 * Displaying the value of assets in dollars.
-Thanks to [bonfida](https://docs.bonfida.com/#project-serum)
 * Send and receive SOL token and Wrapped tokens
 * Transaction history
 * Transaction details